Divorce / Dissolution of Marriage in Miami-Dade

 Divorce is nothing if not difficult.
 The legal complexities involved are more than enough for anyone, but even these are often overshadowed by the personal emotional impact of ending a marriage.
 Divorce attorneys cannot make divorce easier, but good lawyers will help conclude a divorce as painlessly as possible.

-Metro Miami & all Southern Florida residents can rely on Orshan, Spann & Fernandez-Mesa to provide the legal expertise necessary through all phases of the divorce process.
+Metro Miami & all Southern Florida residents can rely on Orshan, Spann & Fernandez-Mesa to provide the legal expertise necessary through all phases of divorce in Miami Dade.

 Taking the First Steps

 In many ways, initiating a divorce is the most difficult part of the process.

 When filing for divorce or when served with divorce papers by your spouse, many people feel vulnerable, depressed, and overwhelmed.
 The prospect of a legal dispute with one’s own spouse can be difficult to face.
 The goal of the family law attorneys at Orshan, Spann & Fernandez-Mesa is to help make every stage of the legal process as comprehensible and approachable as possible.